TheCharismaticEnigma/next-playground/README.md

 # This is a NEXT JS app that use MongoDB.

-The app is programmed using `NextJS and Typescript`, uses `MongoDB` database engine and `Vercel` was used as a deployment solution.
+The playground is programmed using `NextJS and Typescript`, uses `MongoDB` database engine.

+Contains the user login/logout w/ realtime database updation, Email Verification, and Password Reset Functionalities.

 ## Employed Technologies :